 Give Your LinkedIn Profile Some Swag

 Your LinkedIn profile should tell a story.
 But most people on LinkedIn are missing parts of their story, which makes for a confusing self-portrait.
-College students and recent grads seem to have the most trouble creating a LinkedIn profile (despite their social media savvy on other sites), because they don’t feel they have any experience, connections, or valuable things to say on something as professional as LinkedIn.
+You might feel you don’t have any experience, connections, or valuable things to say on something as professional as LinkedIn.

 Styling Your Profile

 Here are 10 tips that will help you overcome this feeling and create a solid LinkedIn profile before you start connecting with people and/or using it as a job search tool:

 - Upload a smiling photo of just you.
 No group photos please.
 Make sure it’s high resolution, that you are wearing a professional outfit (no revealing tops, girls), and it (preferably) has a solid background.

 - Style your profile based upon someone’s you admire—maybe someone high up in your industry.